vojay-dev/vojay-dev.github.io/_posts/2024-02-28-airflow-venv.md

 When we first start Airflow in `standalone` mode, it will create the folder at the given location with a default configuration.
 It will use the `SequentialExecutor` and [SQLite](https://www.sqlite.org/) as a database, while storing the database file in the `AIRFLOW_HOME` location.

-The following commands will set the `AIRFLOW_HOME` environment variable to a folder called `airflow` in current directoy (which is the project directory) and start Airflow in `standalone` mode.
+The following commands will set the `AIRFLOW_HOME` environment variable to a folder called `airflow` in current directory (which is the project directory) and start Airflow in `standalone` mode.
 We also add another environment variable called `NO_PROXY` to the command.
 This is due to a [known issue on macOS](https://github.com/apache/airflow/discussions/24463), which causes a `SIGSEGV` when running DAGs via the Airflow web interface.

 {% highlight bash %}
 NO_PROXY="*" AIRFLOW_HOME="$(pwd)/airflow" airflow standalone